You’re waiting on a delivery and you have received a “Parcel Left the Carrier Facility” tracking update.

 Anyway, I digress slightly. 🙂

-As the summary above explain, the update is a standard alert to signify that the package has recently left a carrier sorting facility and is now in transit.
+As the summary above explains, the update is a standard alert to signify that the package has recently left a carrier sorting facility and is now in transit.

 Because a package will pass through more than one facility during its journey to the destination address, (first near the origin location, then through hubs during transportation, and finally a facility close to the recipient), customers will end up seeing this update more than once.